How To really Clean Your Produce

 Unfortunately, buying organic produce isn’t always as simple.
 There are times when certain things stop us from getting the organic produce we prefer.

 For instance, choosing organic can get expensive.
 Want an insider tip to pinch pennies and avoid pesticides at the same time?
-Check out EWG's lists of the Dirty Dozen and Clean Fifteen.
+Check out EWG's Shopper’s Guide to Pesticides.
 These lists identify the crops with the highest amount of pesticide residue (Dirty Dozen) and those with the least amount of pesticides (Clean Fifteen).
 Next time you pick up groceries, save money on the Clean Fifteen by purchasing conventionally grown, but splurge for your own health and buy organic when it comes to the Dirty Dozen.

 Other times, the organic produce you're looking for just isn’t available.
 The other day I hunted high and low for organic grapes but the grocery store didn’t have them in stock.
 So what did I do?
-I threw the conventional grapes in my cart and set myself on a mission to wash them so I’d feel better about my family eating it.
+I threw the conventional grapes in my cart and set myself on a mission to wash them.

-This natural wash is a great solution when buying organic produce isn’t possible.
+Give it a try!
+It’s easy and is a step in the right direction when buying organic produce isn’t possible.
 Even if you have organic produce, this method of cleaning your produce is great since even organic farmers use (natural) pesticides and you get the added benefit of removing bacteria that could make you sick.
-Give it a try!
-It’s easy and a great way to wash your produce.

 Keep in mind studies have shown that washing your produce can reduce the pesticide residue, but won’t eliminate all pesticides.